Anti-Sexual Harassment Training: What Works and What Doesn’t

 C. bully her out of the entire industry.

-In reality, most harassment in the workplace occurs in more subtle ways, requiring a nuanced approach to training employees how to prevent, detect and respond to it.
-Given the recent outpouring of (mostly) women and men coming forward to share their experiences of sexual harassment in the workplace, it is more important than ever for employers to reevaluate and rethink their approach to training.
-In doing so, employers should consider the following:
+In reality, most harassment in the workplace occurs in more subtle ways, requiring a nuanced approach to training employees how to prevent, detect, and respond to it.
+Given the recent outpouring of (mostly) women and men coming forward to share their experiences of sexual harassment in the workplace, it is more important than ever for higher education institutions to reevaluate and rethink their approach to training.
+In doing so, colleges and universities should consider the following:

-- Live Training vs. Online training: For many employers, online training software provides an efficient, cost-effective way to ensure that all employees receive training on an annual or at least “regular” basis.
-Employees click through a series of questions for about an hour in the comfort of their own workspace, perhaps while distracted with other work.
-Upon satisfactory completion, employees may even receive a certificate confirming that they have been trained on how to identify and respond to harassment in the workplace.
+- Live Training vs. Online training: For many colleges and universities, online training software provides an efficient, cost-effective way to ensure that all employees receive training on an annual or at least “regular” basis.
+Employees click through a series of questions for about an hour in the comfort of their own work space, perhaps while distracted with other work.
+Upon satisfactory completion, employees may even receive a certificate confirming that they have been trained in how to identify and respond to harassment in the workplace.
 The shortcoming of this training method is that employees are sitting alone behind their computers and not interacting with one another.
 At its core, harassment is an issue of human interaction, whether face-to-face, by phone, or in writing.
-Online modules may be helpful to familiarize employees with the employer’s policies regarding harassment, and to supplement other training methods from time to time, but should not be used in lieu of live, interactive training, especially in the case of managers and supervisors.
+Online modules may be helpful to familiarize employees with the college or university’s policies regarding harassment, and to supplement other training methods from time to time, but should not be used in lieu of live, interactive training, especially in the case of managers and supervisors.

 - Get Comfortable With Sexual Lingo: Training on the subject matter of sexual harassment will inevitably include the use of words and phrases that may be uncomfortable for employees to hear and use among each other.
 In order to facilitate a meaningful training with real-life scenarios, the trainer cannot be someone who easily blushes or stammers at the names of private parts or sexual acts (or someone who needs to pump hand sanitizer directly into his/her mouth after asking a question, like Claire from HR).
 A good trainer must make employees feel comfortable with the uncomfortable.